 - Tsikeli Hotel Meteora – Adults Only: This place is just 100 m from Kastraki’s center.
 The rooms enjoy brilliant views of the area.
 Guests can enjoy a rich breakfast next to the fireplace in the shared lounge in winter or the garden during the summer, with magnificent Meteora views.

-How To Get Around In Meteora
+How To Get Around In Meteora Greece

-These organized tours take you to see the monasteries of Meteora Greece in a private car or minivan.
+These organized tours take you to see the monasteries of Meteora, Greece, in a private car or minivan.

 Some travelers choose to rent a car in the area, and it’s a great idea if you love adventure.
-Each monastery has a parking area close to the road, and it’s not hard to go from one monastery to the next by car.
+Each monastery has a parking area close to the road, and it’s not hard to go from one Meteora monastery to the next one by car.

 Some pilgrims choose to hike or walk from the sites.
 In this case, try to devote at least three full days to your trip to do it at a more relaxed pace.

-Monasteries To Visit In Meteora
+Meteora Monasteries To Visit In Greece

 - Agios Nikolaos Anapafsas